 Every day across Queensland, our parks, streets, forests and waterways are subjected to pollution from litter and illegally dumped waste.

 Have you received a penalty infringement notice and are not sure how to proceed?
 Find out more about what options are available to you.

-Queensland's littering and illegal dumping laws—The Queensland Waste Reduction and Recycling Act 2011 was introduced on 1 December 2011.
+The Queensland Waste Reduction and Recycling Act 2011 was introduced on 1 December 2011.
 The legislation contains provisions for the management and enforcement of litter and illegal dumping offences within the state.
+Read more Queensland's littering and illegal dumping laws.